 Rules to create immutable class: In order to make a Java class immutable, follow these rules.
 Do not implement setter methods (known as mutators) that can modify the state of the object.
 Declare all fields (data members) private and final. private, so that they cannot be accessed outside...

+It’s not obligatory for an abstract class to include abstract methods.
 It can be marked as ‘abstract’ even if it doesn’t declare any.
 If an abstract class lacks method implementations entirely, it’s advisable to consider using an interface.
-Java doesn’t support multiple-class inheritance.
-Subclasses of an abstract class in Java must implement all the ...
+Java doesn’t support multiple-class inheritance...

 Learn how to declare, instantiate, and use a delegate.
 This article provides several examples of declaring, instantiating, and invoking delegates.